MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-vred-core-content.md

 :::image type="content" source="media/autodesk-vred-core/vred-core-performance-ncast4v3.png" alt-text="Image of a white car that represents the Automotive Genesis model used for testing." lightbox="media/autodesk-vred-core/vred-core-performance-ncast4v3.png" border="false":::

-#### Additional notes about tests on NCasT4_v3
+#### More notes about tests on NCasT4_v3

 - The results are assessed based on relative performance, where higher values indicate better performance.
-- An error occurs while running the model in the NCasT4_v3 series VM with a minimum configuration of only 4 vCPUs (cores) VM.
-So, next configuration, 8 vCPUs VM results considered for baseline.
+- An error occurs while running the model in the NCasT4_v3 series VM with a minimum configuration of only 4 vCPUs (cores).
+So, the results of a VM with 8 vCPUs were considered for the baseline.

 ## Azure cost

 For these cost calculations, only model rendering time is considered.
-Application installation time is not considered.
+Application installation time isn't considered.
 The calculations are indicative of your potential results.
 The actual cost depends on the size of the model.
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your configuration.

-Below summary details on cost consumption on various SKUs considered for validation.
+For details about the cost consumption on various SKUs considered for validation, see [Summary](#summary).

 ### NVadsA10_v5 series (NVIDIA A10 GPU)

-- Standard_NV12ads_A10_v5 VM instance is the baseline to evaluate the cost performance of other instances considered in the NVadsA10_v5 series.
+- A standard_NV12ads_A10_v5 VM instance is the baseline to evaluate the cost performance of other instances considered in the NVadsA10_v5 series.
-- Linear scalability is observed for both performance and Azure cost for every change in size increment for NVadsA10_v5 series (Single node and multi-node runs).
+- Linear scalability is observed for both performance and Azure cost for every change in size increment for NVadsA10_v5 series (single-node and multi-node runs).
-- The cost increase ~1.25 times as the configuration of the VM scales from single node to multi node of Standard_NV12ads_A10_v5 (1/3 GPU) to Standard_NV36ads_A10_v5 (1GPU) VMs size.
-The associated performance increment of ~13 times is observed.
+- The cost increase is about 1.25 times as the configuration of the VM scales from single node to multi node of Standard_NV12ads_A10_v5 (1/3 GPU) to Standard_NV36ads_A10_v5 (one GPU) VMs size.
+The associated performance increment of about 13 times is observed.
-- Considering cost as primary criteria of evaluation, NVadsA10_v5 series (1/3 GPU) VM is a preferred choice.
+- NVadsA10_v5 series (1/3 GPU) VM is a preferred choice when you consider cost as the primary criteria of evaluation.

 ### NCasT4_v3 series (NVIDIA Tesla T4 GPU)

-- Standard_NC4as_T4_v3 VM instance is considered as a baseline to evaluate the cost performance of other instances considered in the NCasT4_v3 series.
+- A standard_NC4as_T4_v3 VM instance is considered as a baseline to evaluate the cost performance of other instances considered in the NCasT4_v3 series.
-- Standard_NC4as_T4_v3 is considered for 1GPU runs and Standard_NC64as_T4_v3 is considered for 4GPUs (1node) and 8GPUs (2nodes) runs.
+- Standard_NC4as_T4_v3 is considered for one GPU runs and Standard_NC64as_T4_v3 is considered for four GPUs (one node) and eight GPUs (two nodes) runs.
-- Increase in cost ~2.2 times is observed as we increase the size of the VM from Standard_NC4as_T4_v3 to Standard_NC64as_T4_v3 (4GPUs & 8GPUs).
-The associated performance increment of ~7.5 times is observed.
+- A cost increase of about 2.2 times is observed as we increase the size of the VM from Standard_NC4as_T4_v3 to Standard_NC64as_T4_v3 (four GPUs & eight GPUs).
+The associated performance increment of about 7.5 times is observed.
-- Considering cost as primary criteria of evaluation, Standard_NC4as_T4_v3 (1GPU) VM is a preferred choice.
+- Standard_NC4as_T4_v3 (one GPU) VM is a preferred choice when you consider cost as the primary criteria of evaluation.

 For latest pricing details in each region, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator).

 ## Summary

-- When prioritizing performance, the NVadsA10_v5 series is the preferred choice.
+- When you prioritize performance, the NVadsA10_v5 series is the preferred choice.
 For cost-effectiveness, the NCasT4_v3 series offers the best value.
 - Autodesk VRED Core demonstrates strong scalability on Azure HPC VMs, particularly on NVadsA10_v5 and NCasT4_v3 series, which utilize NVIDIA A10 and NVIDIA Tesla T4 graphics cards, respectively.
 - A notable performance increase of approximately 35 times is achieved in both the NVadsA10_v5 and NCasT4_v3 series VMs as the configuration scales from a single node to multiple nodes.
 - For the NVadsA10v5 series, performance improvements are as follows:
   - About 2.5 times increase from a single node to four nodes using VMs with one-third of a GPU.
-  - Approximately 4 times increase from a single node to four nodes with VMs using half a GPU.
+  - Approximately four times increase from a single node to four nodes with VMs using half a GPU.
-  - Nearly 9 times increase from a single node to four nodes with VMs utilizing a full GPU.
+  - Nearly nine times increase from a single node to four nodes with VMs utilizing a full GPU.
 - The Standard_NV36ads_A10_v5 VM shows superior performance over other NVadsA10_v5 series VMs that use partial GPU configurations.
 - The NCasT4_v3 series shows:
-  - About 4 times performance increase when expanding from 1 GPU to 4 GPUs.
+  - About four times performance increase when expanding from one GPU to four GPUs.
-  - Approximately 2 times increase when going from 4 GPUs on a single node to 8 GPUs across two nodes.
+  - Approximately two times increase when going from four GPUs on a single node to eight GPUs across two nodes.
-- Overall, VMs equipped with the latest NVIDIA graphics cards deliver enhanced performance, offering a balance of cost efficiency and computing power.
+- Overall, VMs that have the latest NVIDIA graphics cards deliver enhanced performance, offering a balance of cost efficiency and computing power.

 ## Contributors